 The BLS also estimates a lower unemployment rate for bachelor's degree holders vs. those who hold an associate degree, high school diploma, or less than a high school diploma.

-* Bureau of Labor Statistics (BLS), U.S. Department of Labor, Occupational Outlook Handbook.
-Multiple factors, including prior experience, age, geography and degree field, affect career outcomes.
-Herzing does not guarantee a job, promotion, salary increase or other career growth.
-BLS estimates do not represent entry-level wages and/or salary.
+* Bureau of Labor Statistics (BLS), U.S. Department of Labor, Occupational Outlook Handbook 2022.
+BLS estimates do not represent entry-level wages and/or salaries.
+Multiple factors, including prior experience, age, geography market in which you want to work and degree field, will affect career outcomes and earnings.
+Herzing neither represents that its graduates will earn the average salaries calculated by BLS for a particular job nor guarantees that graduation from its program will result in a job, promotion, salary increase or other career growth.